 - Outbound logistics – the process of delivering goods to their final destination (typically the customer).

 - Reverse logistics – the process of receiving returned goods from a customer.

-Shipping is used in all three types of logistics.
+Shipping is used in all three types of logistics and each type requires its own logistics strategy.
 Businesses receive inbound shipments, send outbound shipments, and receive reverse shipments when a customer needs to return or exchange a product.